 ConvertKit is one of the most successful platforms for email marketing.
 This service provider allows you to market directly to bloggers and podcasters.
-The automated email sending process is one that ensures maximum convenience.
+The automated email-sending process is one that ensures maximum convenience.

-ConvertKit also has conditional tags which are a far more efficient method of managing subscribers and run automated tasks.
-If subscribers are VIP, they will get an additional tag full of information like discounts and such.
+ConvertKit also has conditional tags which are a far more efficient method of managing subscribers and running automated tasks.
+If subscribers are VIPs, they will get an additional tag full of information like discounts and such.
 The tag system is really powerful because you can tag subscribers based on how they interact with your email message.
 For example, you can tag them based on whether or not they have clicked on a specific link in the email.
 This allows you to fine-tune future emails to that person.
 You can even send emails again to those people who haven’t opened it.

 Get Response is one of the most popular email marketing tools and has been around for more than 15 years.
-It assists you with creating attractive looking emails, landing pages that increase conversion rates, and personalized target market lists in order to encourage brand growth.
+It assists you with creating attractive-looking emails, landing pages that increase conversion rates, and personalized target market lists in order to encourage brand growth.
 Additionally, their automated process ensures that you can track your progress at all times.

-They have a 30 day free trial (no credit card required) on all packages including the Email – $15/mth, The Pro – $49/mth, and The Max – $165/mth.
+They have a 30-day free trial (no credit card required) on all packages including the Email – $15/mth, The Pro – $49/mth, and The Max – $165/mth.

-They have a feature called Perfect Timing, where they claim gets your emails to the top of the pile – every time.
-According to their website, this can increase your open rates (OR) by as much as 23%, and your click-rate (CTR) by 20% It does this by running real-time analysis across hundreds of thousands of email accounts where it tracks opens and clicks.
+They have a feature called Perfect Timing, which they claim gets your emails to the top of the pile – every time.
+According to their website, this can increase your open rates (OR) by as much as 23%, and your click rate (CTR) by 20% It does this by running real-time analysis across hundreds of thousands of email accounts where it tracks opens and clicks.
 From there it can predict the “optimal delivery hour of the day” for each of your contacts.
 Basically, it’s a time slot when your subscribers are most likely to open your email based on historical activity.

 AWeber is one of the easier-to-use auto-responders on the market.
 It lets you control everything from messages, opt-in forms, reporting, and analytics.
 This allows you to better understand your subscriber’s activity.
 You have the option to decide between three types of subscription emails; automated, broadcast, and blog broadcast.
 Depending on the market you want to target, you can alternate between the three.
 They will even assist you in making subscription forms to facilitate interaction between businesses and customers.
 AWeber also has tag functionality, similar to that of ConvertKit.